 APICOECTOMY POST OPERATIVE INSTRUCTIONS (surgical root canal procedure)

 The most important tip to remember after having an apico is to keep your mouth clean.
 Keep your fingers out of your mouth and away from the surgical site.
 CREST pro health is a great product to use to keep the surgical site free of debris and bacteria.
 Brush your teeth and floss as normal after the surgical procedure.
 DO NOT brush the sutures.
-Use a salt water rinse or CREST pro health a few times a day to keep the incision site cleaned.
+Use a saltwater rinse or CREST pro-health a few times a day to keep the incision site clean.

-For a 2-3 days after surgery we recommend that you take Advil (Ibuprofen) 2 tabs=400mgs every 4-6 hours.
+For 2-3 days after surgery we recommend that you take Advil (Ibuprofen) 2 tabs=400mgs every 4-6 hours.
 The inflammation can get more intense 24-36 hours after the surgery.
 If you can not take Ibuprofen you may take Tylenol.
-If you are given a prescription pain pill you may take it after taking the OTC medications previous described.
+If you are given a prescription pain pill you may take it after taking the OTC medications previously described.
 If you are taking Tylenol instead of Ibuprofen, we ask you do not take any Tylenol based pain pills (Vicodin) with additional OTC Tylenol (Acetaminophen) products.

 You will be given an ice pack at the time of surgery.
 Please attempt to place the ice pack 15 minutes on then 15 minutes off for the first 12 hours after surgery.
 You do not have to wake up at night to place the ice pack.
 When the ice pack is not in use, place it in the freezer in order to keep the ice pack frozen.
 You may be prescribed antibiotics that will help clear up any lingering bacteria and assist with the healing process.
 You will need to return to the office in 7-12 days to have the sutures removed and to check the surgery site.
 You may need to return again in 4-6 months for a final x-ray and exam.
 It is normal to have swelling and discomfort after the surgery.
 It is normal to have slight bleeding come from the incision site.
 The sutures may come loose after the surgery and the area may be tender to touch for an extended period of time.